stopipv/isdi/README.md

 ![Phone Scanner UI after scan](webstatic/ISDi_after_scan.png "Phone Scanner UI")

-## Consultation form data Some consult form data may not be relevant for use in
+## Consultation form data
+ISDi is intended to be used by advocates for victims of intimate partner violence; you can add detailed notes about a victim's tech abuse by clicking `"Start Consult Form"` on ISDi's homepage.

-other organizations.
-Please consider adapting it for your needs (modify the `Client` class in `server.py` and use `sa.create_all()` to obtain the new schema.
-Place the new schema in `schema.sql`.
+Some consult form data may not be relevant for use in other organizations (e.g., the meeting location being in a borough of New York City).
+Please consider adapting the form for your needs.
+One can do this by modifying the `Client` class in `server.py` and use `sa.create_all()` (`sa` is obtained by wrapping SQLAlchemy over the Flask app) to obtain the new schema.
+Then place the new schema in `schema.sql` by updating the `clients_notes` table.

-## Debugging tips If there are errors, please send your server error output to
+## Debugging tips
+If you encounter errors, please file a [GitHub issue](../../issues/) with the server error output (or send it as an email to <havron@cs.cornell.edu>).
+Pull requests are welcome.
-<havron@cs.cornell.edu>.
-If you feel confident enough in the codebase to try to
-fix them yourself, do so, but don't push to this repo until emailing Sam.
 Inspect apps on the device manually if you cannot resolve a failure.

-#### Android tips In the terminal of the computer, run `adb devices` to see if
-the device is connected properly.
+#### Android tips
+In the terminal of the computer, run `adb devices` to see if the device is connected properly.

-#### iOS tips In the terminal of the computer, run `idevice_id -l` to see if
-the device is connected properly.
+#### iOS tips
+In the terminal of the computer, run `idevice_id -l` to see if the device is connected properly.

-#### Prepare the mobile device for scanning **Android** (also see
+#### Prepare the mobile device for scanning
+**Android** (also see
 `localhost:5000/instruction` for more details step-by-step.)
 1. You will need to activate [`developer options`](https://developer.android.com/studio/debug/dev-options.html) in the